victorhaggqvist/racktemp/README.md

 ###4 Timezone
 Make sure you have your timezone set correctly.
 Otherwise you will get strange stats.

-If you want to auto set it, run follworing in the terminal.
+If you want to auto set it, run the following in the terminal.
 ```sh
 cd; git clone https://github.com/victorhaggqvist/tzupdate.git
 export TZ=$(./tzupdate/tzupdate -p)